-The intercepts (= a) for the three religious groups are remarkably similar within time periods.
-Thus if each of the groups were equally secular, equally committed to egalitarian sex-role norms and came from families of equal size their mean family size desires would be the same.
-At first this might sound a bit simplistic but in fact it is not.
-Protestants, Catholics and Jews might remain vastly different on other issues (some of them relevant to the theories examined and discarded above) yet similar on the issues captured by the variables in Table 7 and yet their family size desires would not differ.
+secular, equally committed to egalitarian sex-role norms, and came from families of equal size, their mean family size desire would be the same.
+At first this might sound a bit simplistic but, in fact, it is not.
+Protestants, Catholics, and Jews might remain vastly different on other issues (some of them relevant to the theories examined and discarded above) yet similar on the issue captured by the variables in Table 5 and yet their family size desires would not differ.

-The second finding of note is that for Protestants and Jews their group mean scores are very close to the intercepts for the two groups.
+The second finding of note is that the group mean scores for Protestants and Jews are very close to the intercepts for the two groups.
 The three variables in the equation do not add appreciably to their group means.
-However, though the end point for Protestants and Jews is similar their routes to that end point are vastly different.
-Taking the two elements in the religious attendance effect we find, as noted above, that the small increment of Protestants is a function of the low value of the slope (= b2) while for Jews it is a function of the low value of mean attendance of religious services (= $\frac{1}{x_2}$).
-Again for Protestants, attendance at religious services has little impact on family size desires thus actual mean family size desires is not much greater than the intercept.
-For Jews by contrast, religious service attendance has a considerable impact but few Jews attend services frequently thus the actual Jewish mean family size desire is not much greater than its intercept.
+However, though the end point for Protestants and Jews is similar, their routes to that end point are vastly different.
+Taking the two elements in the religious attendance effect, we find, as noted earlier, that the small increment of Protestants is a function of the low value of the slope $(= b_2)$ , whereas for Jews it is a function of the low value of mean attendance of religious services $(= \bar{x}2)$ .
+Again for Protestants, attendance at religious services has little impact on family size desires and, therefore, actual, mean family size desire is not much greater than the intercept.
+For Jews by contrast, religious services attendance has a considerable impact but few Jews attend services frequently.
+Thus the actual, Jewish, mean family size desire is not much greater than its intercept.

 What would fertility desires look like if Protestants and Jews were to equal the Catholic rate of attendance at religious services (and by implication the proportion of Catholics who remain within the traditional Catholic subculture) as well as Catholic sex-role orientation and size of family of origin?
 Duncan (1968) suggests an empirical procedure for the thought experiment.
-In the equations for Protestants and Jews for 1964 and 1968 we substitute the Catholic means for the three independent variables for the respective Protestant and Jewish means.
-Thus Protestants and Jews maintain their own process (=b) but are given the Catholic means for all variables (= \bar{x}).
-The hypothetical mean fertility desires assuming Catholic mean scores for independent variables are presented in the columns labeled hypothetical in Table 7.
-The 1964 Catholic-Jewish differential is reduced by 90% and the 1968 differential by 70%.
-The hypothetical Protestant mean family size desired is the same as the actual mean. $\mathbf{0}\mathbf{f}$ the three independent variables attendance at religious services alone has an appreciable impact on Catholic-Jewish differences.
-Size of family of origin and sex role orientation have little or no effect.
+In the equations for Protestants and Jews for 1964 and 1968, we substitute the Catholic means for the three independent variables for the respective Protestant and Jewish means.
+Thus Protestants and Jews maintain their own process (= b) but are given the Catholic means for all variables $(= \bar{x})$ .
+The hypothetical, mean fertility desires, assuming Catholic mean scores for independent variables, are presented in the columns labeled "hypothetical" in Table 6.
+The 1964 Catholic-Jewish differential is reduced by 90 percent and the 1968 differential by 70 percent.
+The hypothetical, Protestant, mean family size desired is the same as the actual mean.
+Of the three independent variables, attendance at religious services alone has an appreciable impact on Catholic-Jewish differences.
+Size of family of origin and sex-role orientation have little or no effect.